darinz/ML/README.md

 PSL provides a more applied, hands-on approach that complements the theoretical foundations covered in this repository.

+**[Applied Machine Learning (AML)](https://github.com/darinz/AML)**.
+This curriculum focuses on practical implementation and application of machine learning algorithms, covering end-to-end workflows, real-world projects, and deployment strategies.
+AML is ideal for learners seeking hands-on experience and applied skills in building and deploying ML systems.

 ## Table of Contents

 - [Overview](#overview)